 Why are most modern approaches failing?

 To address the inadequacy of traditional signature-based solutions, new “Next Gen” endpoint security approaches have been developed that seek to expedite the identification of unknown malware and zero-day exploits.
-Automated behavioral analysis tools such as “sandboxes” run unknown files in virtualized environments to understand if applications exhibit malicious behavior or not.
+Automated behavioural analysis tools such as “sandboxes” run unknown files in virtualized environments to understand if applications exhibit malicious behaviour or not.
 While this approach has improved detection rates, it decreases usability, as the end user must wait for the analysis to complete before using the file.
 A larger concern is that, in some models, the analysis is done while the user is allowed to use the file, and the time necessary to “study” these unknown files opens a window for a malicious file to infect the endpoint.
 Unfortunately, that single “patient zero” infection is all an attacker needs to pivot and gain access to sensitive assets in your network.
 These new approaches result in a default allow security posture, a posture that by default allows everything onto the endpoint unless it’s known to be bad.
 It’s not the bad files we know about that are the issue, it is the unknown files which end up being malicious that ultimately cause the damage.

 Okay, so what do you do?

-Since the default allow posture is the underlying problem, we need to flip an organization or home’s overall security posture to Default Deny to eliminate malware threats, while educating people on the importance of security.
+Since the default allow posture is the underlying problem, we need to flip an organisation or home’s overall security posture to Default Deny to eliminate malware threats, while educating people on the importance of security.

 Productivity is assured, and no malware runs on your endpoints.

-Your endpoints are malware-free with a viable Default Deny Security Posture.
 With our cloud you can manage and protect any device, whether it’s on or off your network, at home, or a coffeeshop with our Advanced Endpoint Protection.

 Sophos allows us to go one step further as well and offer full guarenteed protection using firewalls, and synchronised Security (mostly beneficial for businesses).